-Breakfast, they you will be transferred to the airport to fly to Calama.
+Transportation will take us to the airport to fly to Calama.
 After arriving at the airport you will be transported to the town of San Pedro de Atacama.
 This colorful village is located 2.440 m / 8.000 ft. above sea level in the middle of a green oasis.
 Later that day, in the afternoon you will adventure out to the mystifying Death & Moon valleys boasting incredible stone and sand formations.
 There at sunset you will have the opportunity to view the beautiful fading light over the vast landscapes.
+(B)

 After breakfast you will explore the town of San Pedro de Atacama – the center of a Paleolithic civilization that built impressive rock fortresses on the nearby mountains encircling the green valley.
 From there you will take brief drive to reach the 3000 year old pre-Columbian village of Tulor.
 The archaeological remains that can be viewed here constitute the oldest evidence of human settlement of the valley.
 After your visit you will then continue the morning tour to the Pukara de Quitor a fortress, which has seen many battles.
 In the afternoon you will visit Toconao: a village where white volcanic stone sculptures are made by locals.
 Afterwards you will continue on to the Atacama Salt Lake; an inland sea formed millions of year ago and an impressive sight dominated by rock formations and crystalized salt.
 (B, L)